-Since 1997, the Women's and Children's Health Section-Women's Health Branch (WCHS/WHB) has been the home of three federally funded Healthy Start programs - NC Eastern Baby Love Plus (1997), Northeastern Baby Love Plus (1999), and Triad Baby Love Plus (1999) which served 14 counties.
+Since 1997, the Women, Infant, and Community Wellness Section, formerly known as the Women's and Children's Health Section-Women's Health Branch (WCHS/WHB), has been the home of three federally funded Healthy Start programs - NC Eastern Baby Love Plus (1997), Northeastern Baby Love Plus (1999), and Triad Baby Love Plus (1999) which served 14 counties.
 The purpose of this program was to improve perinatal health outcomes and reduce racial and ethnic disparities by using innovative, community and evidence-based approaches to service delivery.
 These efforts facilitated access to comprehensive health and social services for women, infants, and their families.
-In April 2019, the Women's Health Branch received funding for a five-year period (April 2019 - March 2024) for a restructured NC Baby Love Plus program that will serve the four counties of Edgecombe, Halifax, Nash and Pitt to address preconception health including reproductive life planning, prenatal health, interconception care and case management and support to fathers/male partners.
+In April 2019, the Women, Infant, and Community Wellness Section received funding for a five-year period (April 2019 - March 2024) for a restructured NC Baby Love Plus program that will serve the four counties of Edgecombe, Halifax, Nash, and Pitt to address preconception health including reproductive life planning, prenatal health, interconception care and case management and support to fathers/male partners.

 NC BLP collaborates with North Carolina's Care Management for High Risk Pregnancy (CMHRP) program, formerly Pregnancy Care Management, as a primary referral source for enrolling pregnant women into the NC BLP program.
-CMHRP is designed to assess a medically high-risk pregnant mother's needs, design an individualized care plan and refer her to clinical, mental and behavioral health, nutritional counseling and other services available locally.
-As part of the case management services, all women receiving Medicaid or eligible to receive Medicaid are screened at their first prenatal appointment for CMHRP services using a risk screening form.
-Priority risk factors include history of preterm birth, history of low birth weight, multiple gestation, fetal complications, chronic conditions which may complicate pregnancy, and antenatal hospital utilization, the population NC BLP purposed to serve.
-The CMHRP program will provide referrals to pregnant participants with at least one qualifying risk factor for NC BLP program participation to receive prenatal case management and interconception care coordination services.
+CMHRP is designed to assess a medically high-risk pregnant mother's needs, design an individualized care plan and refer her to clinical, mental and behavioral health, nutritional counseling, and other services available locally.

-Interconceptional Care Coordination/Case Management services focus on the reduction of psychosocial, medical and environmental factors that impact the health and well-being of women for 18 months after birth.
+Interconceptional Care Coordination/Case Management services focus on the reduction of psychosocial, medical, and environmental factors that impact the health and well-being of women for 18 months after birth.
 Examples of factors addressed include a previous poor birth outcome, history of perinatal depression, chronic conditions including obesity, substance use during pregnancy, and intimate partner violence.
 A Family Care Coordinator provides case management services to participants during pregnancy and the 18-month interconceptional period.
 A Family Outreach Worker (FOW) will conduct outreach and educate women and men about preconception health, health promotion, and related issues.
 This same individual will carry out efforts to support program participant retention in NC Baby Love Plus services as well as the perinatal health system of care.
 The FOW will also conduct health promotion and support group sessions using an evidence-based curriculum.
 A Licensed Clinical Social Worker (LCSW) will work with program participants who are in need of behavioral health support.
 The LCSW, utilizing a combination of evidenced-based tools and clinical interviewing skills, will complete a clinical assessment, diagnose and treat a client's mental and/or behavioral health issues employing appropriate, evidenced-based psychotherapy treatment models, develop an individualized treatment and discharge plan.